 - Passengers who have medical or surgical history or medical limitations include pregnancy that may affect their ability to safely travel

-- Passengers who need the special assistance, such as stretcher, wheelchair, supplemental oxygen, or usage of electronic medical devices during flight
+- Passengers who need the special assistance, such as stretcher, wheelchair, supplemental oxygen, or usage of Portable Electronic Medical Equipment during flight

 Visually Impaired Passenger Service